Can you prove today which firmware version is running on which batch of your components – and who programmed them?

 The CRA is not a cybersecurity directive aimed at software companies.
 It is a product regulation covering the entire lifecycle of a product: from development and manufacturing through to security updates and vulnerability reporting.
 Anyone who develops or sells products with digital elements in the EU is affected.

-What the CRA concretely means for procurement
+What the CRA means for procurement in practice

-Auditable supply chain.
+Auditable supply chain

 Manufacturers must demonstrate that their suppliers operate documented, secure processes.
 Anyone outsourcing component programming, testing or storage must ensure these services are traceable and auditable.

-Firmware traceability to batch level.
+Firmware traceability to batch level

 Which software version was loaded onto which component, by whom, under what conditions?
 This must be answerable at any time – not only internally, but also to authorities and customers.

-Responsiveness to vulnerabilities.
+Responsiveness to vulnerabilities

 When a known security flaw is identified, affected batches must be identifiable within 24 hours.
 Anyone who does not have this data – or whose service provider cannot supply it – faces a structural risk.